How to Document and Protect Yourself & Kids in a Divorce

 Keep all those vicious or insinuating messages.
 Do not delete them.
 You will need these to show a pattern of behavior.
 One or two incidents may not convince the court, but page after page of threats, name-calling, false accusations, evidence of stalking, put-downs, harassment, attempting to instill fear, proof that they have been tracking you or following you, evidence that they have hacked your email or social media or tracked your vehicle, just about anything.

-Download everything, even your own texts.
 It helps the court understand the tone of the relationship.
 The court will want everything, not just the messages that make your ex look bad.
-Include all messages, even if it makes you look bad.
+Include all messages, even the ones you sent that are mean.
 (It’s okay, you’re only human.)

 Applications and Software to help you download these messages for the court.